Nico Lathouris: Life and career

-Lathouris is best known for the role of George Poulos in Heartbreak High, as well as being the series drama coach responsible for developing the skills of the younger actors and actresses who starred in the series.
+He is also credited by Dimitriades as his mentor on the film and credited the success of the TV series for Lathouris' role as dramaturge, coaching the younger cast members.
 He helped to develop realistic characters from a whole variety of ethnic backgrounds.
 The series marked a big shift in the way that life in Australia is represented in TV drama.
 In the past, many shows had not reflected all the different cultures which exist side-by-side in Australia's big cities, and Heartbreak High broke the mould by acknowledging and celebrating the country's cultural mix.